gdbroman/broman.blog/posts/nietzsche.md

 ## Where We Are

 Modern world sick.
 Rehash movies and tv series that make you smooth brain.
 No one has the attention span to read or write.
-Food numbs you even more.
-Safety takes away your edge.
+Food numbs.
+Safety steals my edge.
 We stay inside.
 The five devilish esses: High fructose corn syrup, seed oils, starch, soy, sodium.
 Endless “entertainment.“ Infinite feeds.

-An unhealthy body is the result of a mind in distress: a troubled mind.
+An unhealthy body, a mind in distress.
+The weight of existence.
+Low level refrigerator drum that makes you wanna take a hit.
+The satanic entertainment system is pulling your attention away from how simple things can be (are).
+Reclaim mental bandwidth.
+What if we increased our attention spans.

 ### The city problem